 Incident Actions taken by the Health Board Loss of patient file containing therapy referral details for a small group of pre-school children Review of procedures undertaken to prevent a recurrence.
 Staff compliant with information governance mandatory training.
-Significant amounts of information were found in a public area following the historic decommissioning of a health board building.
-Major review of the decommissioning policy and procedures to provide a robust operational framework for future projects.
-Continued drive to ensure staff compliance with information governance mandatory training.
+Information were found in a public area following the historic decommissioning of a health board building. procedures to provide a robust operational